isomerpages/mlaw-lab/_legal-services/What happens After I Apply?/taking-the-means-test.md

 **4. What happens if I fail the means test but I really cannot afford to pay for a private lawyer?**

 If you fail the means test but you have certain reasons or information that you think makes your situation different or special, for example if you have a very serious illness and cannot afford legal services as you need to pay for major medical procedures, you may contact the MinLaw Services Centre for further assistance.

+**5. Can I be exempted from the means test if I am a recipient of financial assistance scheme?**

+Means testing may be waived if you receive ComCare Long Term Assistance, ComCare Short/Medium Term Assistance, or hold a Medical Fee Exemption Card.
+However, you may still need to undergo means-testing if your assistance is expiring soon or becomes invalid.
+If aid is granted, you must inform us of any changes to your assistance status.